 Yes you can cook steak in the air fryer!
 Air Fryer Flank Steak comes out perfectly browned, juicy and tender in only 8 minutes.
 Top with a Tomato-Balsamic Sauce for a flavorful dish - no marinade or dry rub required!

 This Flank Steak Air Fryer recipe is the easiest way to make a juicy flank steak in less than 30 minutes.
 Filled with intense beefy flavor, despite having very little fat, making it a budget-friendly option for steak lovers.
 Topped with a sweet tomato-balsamic sauce, there's no marinade or dry rub required.

 What is Flank Steak?

 Flank steak comes from the cow’s abdominal muscle, and is an inexpensive, tasty, and versatile cut of beef.
-Cuts from the flank tend to be lean and very tough, but flavorful when properly cooked.
-Ideal for fajitas, stir-fries, and other recipes that call for beef strips.
+Cuts from the flank tend to be lean and very tough, but flavorful when cooked right.
+Ideal for fajitas, stir-fries, and any recipe that calls for beef strips.

 Why Make Flank Steak In An Air Fryer?

 Flank steak is typically cooked through high-heat methods like grilling, but it’s also great in the air fryer.
 While I’m a big fan of firing up the grill in the summertime, the air fryer keeps it perfectly brown and juicy, just the way we like it.

 - This is our go-to recipe in the summer, but this method make it perfect for winter when you don't want to be outside grilling.

 - It only takes about 8 minutes to cook and 12 minutes to cook to medium rare (the ideal temp with flank steak).